fancyella/Fintech-Flow/README.md

 # FintechFlow — Finance Dashboard

-A polished responsive fintech dashboard built from scratch with HTML5, CSS3 and vanilla JavaScript.
+A polished responsive fintech dashboard built from scratch with HTML5, CSS and JavaScript.

 ## Highlights
 - Responsive dashboard and mobile navigation